About the author:

 The first time I read 1984 in high school, I knew I was going to write a book.

-A conveyor belt of people in drab navys, greys, and beiges being pumped up and down the veins of the city, like cables feeding energy into a massive machine.
+Shortly after reading 1984, I had my first vision of the SkyWorld: A conveyor belt of people in drab navys, greys, and beiges being pumped up and down the veins of a city, like cables feeding energy into a massive machine.

 MY work explores what happens when